bildschirm/bildschirm/README.md

 <br>

+> I'm planning to release v1.0.0 sometime in Q2 2022, however during 0.x.x the API is considered *unstable* and might change unannounced.

 Beginning a real-time web project, like building your own home dashboard, can be a tedious and time-consuming process.
 Coding lots of boilerplate for authentication, authorization and data communication isn’t fun at all.
 By the time you get to building the thing you wanted you got bored and moved on to the next.